cdchris12/Blockchain-Nanodegree/Project_3/README.md

 ## Testing the API:

- 1. Open a command prompt after installing node and the required dependencies
+ 1. Open a command prompt after installing node and the required dependencies and run the webserver:
+   * `node server.js`

  2. Reset the blockchain to zero to create a stable testing environment:
    * `curl "http://localhost:8000/resetWorld" -D - `